spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 Verify that the mirrored repository is accessible via HTTP from any client machine.
 Replace YOUR_MIRROR_SERVER_IP with the actual IP address or hostname of your mirror server.

+(Add NSG to public IP allow http 80 for test)

 Expected Test URL: http://YOUR_MIRROR_SERVER_IP/zabbix_mirror/

 ![apache mirror files](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm-mirror/images/apache_mirror.png)

+You should be able to browse the contents, specifically seeing directories like dists/ and pool/.
+If you see a "Forbidden" error, check the permissions in Step 1.2.

+(Remove NSG to public IP allow http 80 for test)

+### 2. Client Configuration & Test

+This section details how to configure the Zabbix Agent machines (the clients) to use your new local repository instead of the public one.

+#### 2.1 Add the Zabbix GPG Key

+The client machine must trust the Zabbix signing key.
+On modern Ubuntu systems (24.04), we use the non-deprecated install method.